Robust and scalable methods in fMRI statistical analysis

 This work deals with the functional Magnetic Resonance Imaging (fMRI) statistical analysis.
 The classical approach based on GLM is not a robust methodology, a very important fact with this kind of data that presents several acquisition artifacts and signal noises.
 In order to gain in robustness, while maintaining an efficient computational time, we propose a method based on the detection and removal of multivariate outliers in the data, using a robust Mahalanobis distance.
 This measure is defined in terms of robust estimates of location and scatter based on the notion of “shrinkages”, a very well-known concept in financial statistics and portfolio optimization, that has not been applied to the neuroimaging field before.
 We present some good preliminary results with simulated fMRI data within a comparison with other existing methodologies in the statistical literature.

-Palabras clave: robust regression, multivariate outlier detection, fMRI statistical analysis
+Palabras clave: robust regression multivariate outlier detection fMRI statistical analysis

 Otros trabajos en la misma sesión